Asduveneck/500pix_clone/README.md

   let {title, url, height, editMode, chosen} = this.props;
 ```

-  The `height` prop was not threaded when we were on the main index page, but is used when we are on the 'Photo Manager' page where we update our picture.
+  The `height` and `chosen` props were not threaded when we were on the main index page, but they are used when we are on the 'Photo Manager' page where we can choose a picture to update.

   We then define the object nonHover to encapsulate our inline styling for each individual photograph